sandersn/downlevel-dts/README.md

 ### Accessors (3.6)

-Typescript prevented accessors from being in .d.ts files until Typescript 3.6 because they behave very similarly to properties.
+TypeScript prevented accessors from being in .d.ts files until TypeScript 3.6 because they behave very similarly to properties.
 However, they behave differently with inheritance, so the distinction can be useful.